Lawyers and Legal Fees

 Resolving a fee dispute

-The State Bar of Arizona’s Fee Arbitration Committee operates the program under procedural rules approved by the State Bar Board of Governors.
+The State Bar of Arizona’s Fee Arbitration Program operates the program under procedural rules approved by the State Bar Board of Governors.

 The complete rules of procedure governing the Fee Arbitration Program along with the forms needed to file for arbitration are available at the website listed above.
 Ethical Rule 1.5, which sets forth lawyers’ obligations regarding fees, also is available there.